ckkaper/msg-messaging-web/README.md

 # Skeleton Service

-TODO: boilerplate repo to seamlesly and easily create new microservices.
+## Summary

-## Description
+A skeleton microservice part of a bigger microservices platform aiming to seamlesly and easly generate new services focused on business logic.

 - What the project contains
 - How is structured